Costi Ioniță: Career

-On the 14th of January, 1978, he was born.
-Born in Constanța and a dentist by training, Costi began his musical career by singing Romanian traditional folkloric music.
+Born in Constanța, on the 14th of January, 1978, and a dentist by training, Costi began his musical career by singing Romanian traditional folkloric music.
 He however achieved fame as a member of the pop boy band Valahia, enjoying several hits.
 In 1999, he started to experiment with manele, a composite Balkanic musical style, and in 2000 he collaborated with acclaimed manele singer Adrian Minune on Of, viața mea ("Oh, my life"), one of the first mainstream successes of the genre in Romania.
 Following Valahia's dissolution in 2002, he started a solo career, concentrating on manele.
 In this period he collaborated with several well known manele singers.
 His success is considered unusual, as he is one of the few ethnic Romanians in a genre perceived as Romani.
 Unlike some Romani counterparts, Costi Ioniță does not use a nickname.
 Despite his success in manele, he also experimented with other musical styles, such as rock, dance or opera, avoiding to be identified with manele or to be too closely associated with the Romani culture.

 In the late 2000s, Costi extended his act in the Balkans and Middle East, achieving success in Turkey and Saudi Arabia with the song Ca la Amsterdam ("Like in Amsterdam"), a tune included in the 2010 compilation issued by Café del Mar.
 He also launched several hits in Bulgaria, in collaboration with local pop-folk singers, including the duo Sahara with Andrea.